DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 **Supported by:** SIA National Regieorgaan Praktijkgericht Onderzoek

-**EPUB and PDF editions of this publication are freely downloadable from:** [http://networkcultures.org/publications/](http://networkcultures.org/publications/)
+**An EPUB and PDF edition of this publication are freely downloadable from:** [http://networkcultures.org/publications/](http://networkcultures.org/publications/)

 **Order a copy of this book by email**: books@networkcultures.org